jensen/react-notes/README.md

 }
 ```

 Here is another situation where we need to be aware of `this` context.
 By wrapping it in an arrow function we force the context to be the declared context.
-In this cass it's `<App />`.
+In this case it's `<App />`.

 ### 18. Toggle the visibility of the compose window